 Little did I know that wells held untold treasures, or that gunboots were a thing.
 Well, in this here game, anyway.
 But if you do come across either in the real world, do let me know, eh?
 Right.
 Anyway, Downwell‘s protagonist sure has guts, carelessly jumping down a ridiculously deep well in the name of greed.
 That and excitement, I suppose, given the hazards that lurk below.
 No matter how many times he died, time and time again, he would gladly brave the depths.
 Because who’s to say if this time would… be the charm?

-You do only have a finite amount of these however, and depending on weapon of choice – and which upgrades have been acquired, if any – this number varies from two to… well, I do recall… something as high as five?
+You do only have a finite amount of these, however, and depending on the weapon of choice -- and which upgrades have been acquired, if any -- this number varies from two to… well, I do recall… something as high as five?
 Could be remembering wrong though.
 All those restarts.
 Hard to keep track!

 Which brings me to your main source of ‘progression’ in Downwell: gems!
 These can be acquired from several sources, all of which include destruction of some form.
 Enemies will drop them upon dying, jumping on various objects to smash them will cause gems to fall out, and I think there’s one more.
 But it’s hard to keep track when you’re focusing on not dying while also racking up a relative fortune… and going deeper and deeper.

 While you don’t get to keep upgrades acquired during each run, with enough gems (in total), you can still get a permanent advantage of sorts, in the form of different ‘styles’.
 The first of these may not sound overly exciting at first, everything in caverns replaced with gun modules.
 It is though and even more so compared to, well, nothing.
 Which is what you start with, making weapon spawns significantly harder to come by.